nickoaryad/IDCamp2023-Capital-Bikeshare/README.md

 * Season wise hourly distribution of bike rentals

 ## The Directory 📂
+* `/assets` : contains pictures which are used in this project
 * `/dashboard`: contains the file bikeshare_dashboard.py which stores the functions needed by the dashboard
 * `/dataset`: stores dataset used in this project
 * `README.md`: file that provides information about this GitHub project
 * `notebook.ipynb`: interactive jupyter notebook files to analyze data
 * `requirements.txt`: file that stores information about the libraries used in this project
+* `license.txt` : file that maintain license of copy right of the dataset owners

 ## The Libraries 📚
 * `numpy` library to carry out numerical computation such as sets, arrays, multidimension matrixes, and vectors